helloitsjoe/module-federation-example/README.md

 - App 2 (port 8082)

 The apps are separate, but app 1 exposes its `Header` component and app 2 consumes it.
-If app 1 makes an update to the header, it's updated in both without app 2 needing to upgrade.
+If app 1 makes an update to the header, it's updated in app 2 at runtime (on page refresh).